Learning with Complementary Labels Revisited: The Selected-Completely-at-Random Setting Is More Practical: Preliminaries

-In positive-unlabeled (PU) learning \citep{elkan2008learning,du2014analysis,kiryo2017positive}, the goal is to learn a binary classifier only from a positive dataset $\mathcal{D}^{\mathrm P}=\left\{(\bm{x}_{i},+1)\right\}_{i=1}^{n^{\mathrm P}}$ and an unlabeled dataset $\mathcal{D}^{\mathrm U}=\{\bm{x}_{i}\}_{i=1}^{n^{\mathrm U}}$.
-Based on different assumptions about the data generation process, there are mainly two problem settings for PU learning, i.e., the case-control setting \citep{du2014analysis,niu2016theoretical} and the single-training-set setting \citep{elkan2008learning}.
-In the case-control setting, we assume that $\mathcal{D}^{\mathrm P}$ is sampled from the positive-class density $p(\bm{x}|y=+1)$ and $\mathcal{D}^{\mathrm U}$ is sampled from the marginal density $p(\bm{x})$.
-In contrast, in the single-training-set setting, we assume that an unlabeled dataset is first sampled from the marginal density $p(\bm{x})$.
+In PU learning~\citep{elkan2008learning,du2014analysis,kiryo2017positive}, the goal is to learn a binary classifier only from a positive dataset $\mathcal{D}^{\mathrm P}=\left\{(\bm{x}_{i},+1)\right\}_{i=1}^{n^{\mathrm P}}$ and an unlabeled dataset $\mathcal{D}^{\mathrm U}=\{\bm{x}_{i}\}_{i=1}^{n^{\mathrm U}}$.
+There are mainly two problem settings for PU learning, i.e., the two-sample setting~\citep{du2014analysis,niu2016theoretical,chen2020variational} and the one-sample setting~\citep{elkan2008learning,coudray2023risk}.
+In the two-sample setting, we assume that $\mathcal{D}^{\mathrm P}$ is sampled from the positive-class density $p(\bm{x}|y=+1)$ and $\mathcal{D}^{\mathrm U}$ is sampled from the marginal density $p(\bm{x})$.
+In contrast, in the one-sample setting, we assume that an unlabeled dataset is first sampled from the marginal density $p(\bm{x})$.
 Then, if a training example is positive, its label is observed with a \emph{constant probability} $c$, and the example remains unlabeled with probability $1-c$.
 If a training example is negative, its label is never observed and the example remains unlabeled with probability 1.
-In this paper, we make use of the single-training-set setting.
+In this paper, we make use of the one-sample setting for complementary-label learning.